naiku98/github-final-project/README.md

-# Simple Interest Calculator

-This project contains a simple bash script used to calculate simple interest.

-## Features

-* Calculates simple interest
+# This is the README.md file for the github-final-project

+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

+Input:
-* Accepts principal amount
+   p, principal amount
+   t, time period in years
-* Accepts rate of interest
+   r, annual rate of interest

-* Accepts time period
+Output
-* Displays the calculated simple interest
+   simple interest = p*t*r/100

-This project is licensed under the Apache 2.0 License.